mshagirov/pythonlab/_01-introduction/03_strings.md

 of Python expression into strings.
 To define f-string, use `f` or `F` prefix and insert Python expressions as placeholders in curly braces `{expression}`.

-The f-string evaluates the expression inside `{...}` first.
+- `f'... {expression}'`: f-string evaluates the expression inside `{...}` first.
 Then, the result is converted to its string representation.

 For instance, the following evaluates an addition, formats, and prints the result as a string.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>